Aojiang-code/Aojiang-code.github.io/06项目复现/04kaggle/02数据集/04糖尿病视网膜病变/03Diabetic Retinopathy Dataset/01Diabetic retinopathy Detection [CNN]/README.md

 ![02](01图片/02.png)

 Diabetic retinopathy is a complication of diabetes and a leading cause of blindness.
 It occurs when diabetes damages the tiny blood vessels inside the retina, the light-sensitive tissue at the back of the eye.
-A healthy retina is necessary for good vision.¶
+A healthy retina is necessary for good vision.
 If you have diabetic retinopathy, at first you may notice no changes to your vision.
 But over time, diabetic retinopathy can get worse and cause vision loss.
 Diabetic retinopathy usually affects both eyes.

 Diabetic Retinopathy has four stages: